mexus/pastebin/README.md

 like `/file.txt`.
 The service will reply with a link that contains ID of the paste.
 That address should be used later to manipulate the paste.

+To specify an expiry date add a query parameter `expires` to your `POST` request with value of a desired expiration date (UTC) in the form of a unix timestamp, like the following: `?expires=1546300800` for the 1st of January, 2019 (UTC).
+If you don't specify the date it will be set to the server's defaults (default expiration time is passed as a command line argument to the service application).
+In order to make a paste to be stored without a time limit you have to pass a special value `never`, like the following: `?expires=never`.

 To download data send a `GET` request to `/id`, where `id` is a paste ID obtained on the previous step.
 Actually you don't have to specifically obtain an ID, just use the returned link as it is.
 If the paste has information about its